Free and Independent Faction: Posterity

+During early 1889, Catargiu formed a new Conservative cabinet that excluded the Junimists.
+Holban was offered the Ministry of Public Works, but refused to accept it, specifically because he had remained loyal to Theodor Rosetti.
 In October 1889, Carol made another visit to Iași, finding himself reluctantly greeted by the same Holban—who was secretly still his "irreconcilable enemy".
 By then, the PNL was negotiating with the Opposition Committees and obtaining backing from their left-wing remnants—those groups respectively led by Ceaur-Aslan, C. Corjescu, Mârzescu, and Panu.
 Ionescu Sr was inducted by the PNL in 1890.
 Although he was awarded a seat on the PNL Central Committee, his political involvement was reduced to occasional speeches.
 Like Eugen, who also crossed the floor and joined the PNL, Ionescu remained essentially an outsider, "free and independent" within that party.

 Also in 1890, Gheorghian stepped down as the PNL leader in Iași, leaving his seat open for competition between Ștefan Șendrea, Vizanti, and Colonel Petrovan.
+Ceaur-Aslan, Corjescu and Tzony joined Mârzescu and Constantin Langa in taking seats as Conservative allies during the May 1891 election, which also marked a temporary split between the Conservatives and Junimea.
+Their association, consolidated around 1889 as "a softened expression of the old separatist movements", was officially introduced as a "League for the Defense of Moldavia's Interests".
+The Junimist paper Era Nouă argued that this group, derisively designated as Liga-Langa (the "Langa League"), was a front for Mârzescu's political machine, disguised as serving regionalism and the "Moldavian interests".
+It participated in the subsequent county and communal elections, but was voluntarily dissolved (despite Corjescu's attempts to revive it) around October 1891.
+The crisis had been sparked by Ceaur-Aslan, who withdrew from the alliance, declaring it a "cohort of political charlatans".
+In that context, he extended an invitation to the "young native Jews", asking for their input in drafting a compromise law on naturalization.
+Langa's partisans maintained that the League had been brought down by "secretive intrigues" (uneltiri ascunse).